shreyasgokhale/cartographer-grpc/README.md

 # Google Cartographer Cloud SLAM

-This repo provides a container for testing and using cloud capabilities of Google Cartographer using docker.
-Current version only starts the server part.
+Docker Hub Build version for GRPC

 ## How to Use

-Simply run ```./deploy.sh``` bash script.
+docker pull shreyasgokhale/google-cartographer-grpc